<em>Impatiens</em>, Sunpatiens: planting, sowing and care

 Impatiens SunPatiens Compact Purple

-A hybrid impatiens with vivid, intense colours from June through to the first frosts.
-Plant in window boxes or along sunny paths.
+A hybrid impatiens with vibrant, intense hues from June until first frosts.
+Plant in window boxes or along paths in full sun.

 • Flowering time July to October